joshuapaling/ruby-atm-microcourse/readme.md

 We'll start *very* simple, then add increasingly complex restrictions as we go.
 Each step should provide opportunities to discuss certain aspects of programming theory, code structure, etc.

-Unless otherwise stated, you're atm function should return an array of notes which exactly match the amount parameter (eg. 60 might return [20, 20, 20]), or false if the amount cannot be matched exactly (eg. 27 returns false)
+Unless otherwise stated, you're atm function should return an array of notes which exactly match the amount parameter, or false if the amount cannot be matched exactly. eg 1. withdraw(27) returns false eg 2. withdraw(70) might return [50, 20]

 For each step, we'll have a single starting-point file, including (failing) tests.
 Your job will be to fill in the blanks until the tests pass.
-Feel free to skip the first few steps if they are too easy.
+If the first steps are too easy, wiz through them and help a beginner.

+We provide an example solution for each step.
+It's just an example - not THE solution.
+(For several steps, a typical sub-par solution is intentionally given.
+You might discuss why it's sub-par, and how it could be improved.)

 To run the tests: